RepEval2017/RepEval2017.github.io/shared_task.md

 ### <span class="c25">Results</span>

 <span>The following table presents the results as of the close of the competition on June 15.
-All numbers reflect accuracy on the hidden portion of the test set.
-Accepted papers will be made available in late summer.</span>
+All numbers reflect accuracy on the hidden portion of the test set.</span>

 <table>